 Originally broadcasted as BBC lectures over the airwaves, Lewis presents Mere Christianity combined from four books: Right and Wrong as a Clue to the Meaning of the Universe, What Christians Believe, Christian Behaviour, and Beyond Personality: Or First Steps in the Doctrine of the Trinity.

-Lewis makes a case for the common voice, rejecting boundaries and divisions that fracture society and believes.
+Lewis makes a case for the common voice, rejecting boundaries and divisions that fracture society, denominations, and beliefs.
 His work is as relevant today as it was in 1941.

 The following review is from Amazon.com: